Xander Schauffele: 2018 European Tour

 Schauffele joined the 2018 European Tour as an associate member.
-With his win at the 2018 WGC-HSBC Champions, Schauffele rose in the European Tour's Order of Merit, the year long points race dubbed the European Tour Race to Dubai, to 4th position.
+With his win at the 2018 WGC-HSBC Champions, Schauffele rose in the European Tour's Order of Merit, the year-long points race dubbed the European Tour Race to Dubai, to 4th position.
 Schauffele entered the European Tour final event, the DP World Tour Championship, Dubai, in 5th position.
 With a final round score of 6-under-par 66, which equaled the lowest score of the day, Schauffele finished T16.
 This ensured a season-ending 4th position on the Order of Merit and participation in the 2018 European Tour's bonus pool.

 2018–19 PGA Tour: 2 wins; Presidents Cup

-In October 2018, Schauffele won the WGC-HSBC Champions event in Shanghai, China at the Sheshan Golf Club, in a playoff, defeating Tony Finau on the first extra hole.
-In January 2019, he won the Sentry Tournament of Champions at The Plantation Course at Kapalua Resort in Maui, Hawaii, returning a course record equalling 11-under-par 62 in the final round to pass Gary Woodland, who he had trailed by five shots entering the final round.
+In October 2018, Schauffele won the WGC-HSBC Champions event in Shanghai, China, at the Sheshan Golf Club, in a playoff, defeating Tony Finau on the first extra hole.
+In January 2019, he won the Sentry Tournament of Champions at The Plantation Course at Kapalua Resort in Maui, Hawaii, returning a course record equalling 11-under-par 62 in the final round to pass Gary Woodland, whom he had trailed by five shots entering the final round.

 In April, Schauffele tied for second in the Masters Tournament, one stroke behind champion Tiger Woods.
 It was his third top-five in eight starts at major championships.
 He led the field with 25 birdies, becoming the third player since 1980 to have 25 or more birdies in a single Masters, joining Phil Mickelson (25 in 2001) and Jordan Spieth (28 in 2015).
 In June, he finished tied for 3rd at the U.S. Open at Pebble Beach Golf Links in Pebble Beach, California.
 At The Open Championship in July 2019, he became the first player to have their driver fail The R&A's conformity test.

 In early August 2019, Schauffele placed 4th in the inaugural 2019 Wyndham Rewards Top 10.
-Through the playoffs, he fell to 8th in the standings entering the Tour Championship; this gave him a 6 shot deficit to the leader, Justin Thomas, under the new handicapping system.
+Through the playoffs, he fell to 8th in the standings entering the Tour Championship; this gave him a 6-shot deficit to the leader, Justin Thomas, under the new handicapping system.
 He had erased the deficit after the first round with a score of 6-under-par 64 and was tied for the lead going into the second round.
 He ultimately finished in second place, but took maximum world ranking points having returned the lowest aggregate score.

 In December 2019, Schauffele played on the U.S. team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
-Schauffele went 3-2-0 and won his Sunday singles match against International team star and veteran Adam Scott.
-Some in golf media called Schauffele the "unsung hero" of the U.S. team.
+Schauffele went 3–2–0 and won his Sunday singles match against International team star and veteran Adam Scott.
+Golf Digest called Schauffele the "unsung hero" of the U.S. team.